 - Witness the spectacular mountains and landscapes from one of the most iconic viewpoints in the Annapurna region.

-- Tilicho Lake, the world’s highest lake (4,919m), and the Kali Gandaki Gorge between Dhaulagiri and Annapurna, the world’s deepest canyon.
+- Tilicho Lake is the world’s highest lake (4,919m), and the Kali Gandaki Gorge between Dhaulagiri and Annapurna is the world’s deepest canyon.

-- Muktinath Temple, one of the most significant Hindu and Buddhist temples.
+- Muktinath Temple is one of the most significant Hindu and Buddhist temples.

-- Natural Hot Springs at Tatopani to soothe your tired muscles and healing.
+- Natural Hot Springs at Tatopani to soothe your tired muscles and heal.

 Annapurna Circuit Trek Itinerary